 Read Also: Where to See Cherry Blossoms in Tokyo

 The ancient capital of Japan is undoubtedly one of the most beautiful cities in the country.
 In spring, the combination of cherry blossoms and Kyoto’s historical places makes it one of the most popular and beautiful cities for cherry blossom viewing in Japan.
-There are many places where you can enjoy cherry blossoms, but with a trip of two-three days to enjoy the city there is no time to see them all and maybe you are wondering which are the best places.
+There are many places where you can enjoy cherry blossoms, but with a trip of two-three days to enjoy the city, there is no time to see them all and maybe you are wondering which are the best places.
 Next, I will show you my 5 favorite places to see cherry blossoms in Kyoto.

 The Philosopher’s Path is a quaint stone path that takes you through the north of Kyoto’s Higashiyama district.
 The walkway follows a canal that is lined by hundreds of cherry trees showcasing vibrant shades of pink, red, and white.
 The 2-kilometer path was the place where Nishida Kitaro, one of Japan’s most famous philosophers, used to walk and practice meditation.

 The Philosopher’s Path runs between Ginkakuji and the neighborhood of Nanzenji and takes around 30 minutes to walk.
 The closest subway station is Keage which is 1km away.
-If you want to start at the south of the path, get off at Miyanomaecho.
+If you want to start on the south of the path, get off at Miyanomaecho.

 Read Also: Where to See Cherry Blossoms in Kyoto